Yandex Cloud

 ALTER TABLE <table_name> MODIFY SETTING <setting_name> = <new_setting_value>;

-You can change multiple settings in a single query.
-To do this, list the <setting_name> = <new_setting_value> pairs separated by commas.
+You can change multiple settings with a single query.
+To do this, list <setting_name> = <new_setting_value> pairs separated by commas.

 SQL